 Non-Residential Renewable Energy Grant Program

-Effective May 3, 2012, the City began management of this program in-house.
+The 2020 application process will be opening soon.
+Effective May 3, 2012, the City began management of this grant program in-house.
 As a result of management efficiencies, the City program is able to continue to source 100 percent of its renewable energy offering from Illinois-sited renewable energy facilities and also make grant funds available to directly fund local community-based renewable energy projects within Naperville.
-The funding source for this program are Naperville's Electric Utility customers who invest in renewable energy through their monthly bill payments.
+The funding source for this program are the Naperville Electric Utility customers who invest in renewable energy through their monthly contributions.

 Goals of the Renewable Energy Grant Program

 - Increase or create opportunities for our community to learn about renewable solutions.